Zombiemelon/boilerplate/README.md

 enzyme-adapter-react-16 - allows Enzyme to work with React babel-jest - allow jest usage with babel dotenv - allows to use `.env` to set environment variable.
-Read here how it should be written in Webpack https://medium.com/@trekinbami/using-environment-variables-in-react-6b0a99d83cf5.
+Read here how it should be written in Webpack https://medium.com/@trekinbami/using-environment-variables-in-react-6b0a99d83cf5. notistack - used for snackbars

+#Front logic
+1. There are protected routes that check user id in `<ProtectedRoute/>` component.
+There you can set what roles can access the routes.
+On the backend routes are protected as well.

+#Backend
+1. Routes are protected with middleware that is fire when route is used doing a checks that are required.
+For example, check that HTTP request contains all required fields.
+2. Controller actions are protected by Gates that are registered in `AuthServiceProvider.php`

 #Jenkins
 ##Initial setup